Amar Akbar Anthony (2018 film)

-Amar Akbar Anthony is a 2018 Indian Telugu-language psychological action drama film co-written and directed by Sreenu Vaitla which features Ravi Teja and Ileana D'Cruz playing the lead Alongside Vikramjeet Virk And Abhimanyu Singh.
+Amar Akbar Anthony is a 2018 Indian Telugu-language action comedy film co-written and directed by Sreenu Vaitla which features Ravi Teja and Ileana D'Cruz playing the lead Alongside Vikramjeet Virk And Abhimanyu Singh.
 Also marking the fourth collaboration between Teja and Vaitla after Nee Kosam, Venky and Dubai Seenu, the film was produced by Naveen Yerneni, Y. Ravi Shankar and Mohan Cherukuri under their banner Mythri Movie Makers.
 Pre-production of the film began in June 2017, and the film's principal photography commenced at New York in April 2018.
 The narrative centers around Amar, a man suffering from multiple personality disorder, who is on a vengeful killing spree but is often hindered by the emergence of two more personalities he is unaware of.
 This film has no relation to the 1977 film of the same name, Amar Akbar Anthony.

 The film, released worldwide on 16 November 2018, was panned by critics and audiences, becoming a box office flop.